 STEAM Night brings together volunteers from over 20 different local agencies and organizations to lead activity stations for elementary students and their families on science, technology, art, and math.
 Over 150 students and their families participated in bilingual (English/Spanish) activities for the event.

-Corvallis’ Taqueria Alonso was on site to provide chips, salsa, beef, rice, beans, and chicken and veggie tamales.
+Corvallis’ Taqueria Alonzo was on site to provide chips, salsa, beef, rice, beans, and chicken and veggie tamales.